-- 1. On-Campus Buildings or Property: (a) Any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution in direct support of, or in a manner related to, the institution's educational purpose, including residence halls, and (b) Any building or property that is within or reasonably contiguous to the area defined above, that is owned by the institution but controlled by another person which is frequently used by students and supports institutional purposes (such as a food or other retail vendor). - 2.
-On-Campus Residential Facility: Any student housing facility that is owned or controlled by the institution or is located on property that is owned or controlled by the institution and is within the reasonably contiguous geographic area that makes up the campus is considered a student housing facility. - 3.
-Non-Campus Building or Property: (a) Any building or property owned or controlled by a student organization that is officially recognized by the institution, or (b) Any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution. - 4.
+1. On-Campus Buildings or Property:

+- a.
+Any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution in direct support of, or in a manner related to, the institution's educational purpose, including residence halls, - b.
+Any building or property that is within or reasonably contiguous to the area defined above, that is owned by the institution but controlled by another person which is frequently used by students and supports institutional purposes (such as a food or other retail vendor). - 2.
+On-Campus Residential Facility: Any student housing facility that is owned or controlled by the institution or is located on property that is owned or controlled by the institution and is within the reasonably contiguous geographic area that makes up the campus is considered a student housing facility.

+3. Non-Campus Building or Property:

+- a.
+Any building or property owned or controlled by a student organization that is officially recognized by the institution, - b.
+Any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution. - 4.
 Public Buildings or Property: All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus, or immediately adjacent to and accessible from the campus.

-2023 Viterbo University Annual Security Report Campus Crime Statistics

-The following table presents a summary of criminal acts committed between January 1 and December 31, 2023, on Viterbo campus properties, in the residence halls, in non-campus classrooms rented at off-site locations and on public property adjacent to Viterbo campus properties.
-The offenses were reported to Campus Safety and Affairs administrators and were found to be substantiated.
+2024 Viterbo University Annual Crime Security Report Campus Crime Statistics classrooms rented at off-site locations and on public property adjacent to Viterbo campus properties.
+The offenses were reported to Campus Safety and Student Life administrators and were found to be substantiated.
 The Viterbo University campus traditionally has been relatively free of criminal threat.